The Girl in the Kremlin

 The Girl in the Kremlin is a 1957 American film noir mystery film directed by Russell Birdwell and starring Lex Barker, Zsa Zsa Gabor and Jeffrey Stone.
+It played on a double bill with Universal's The Deadly Mantis (1957).

 Plot

 In Moscow, plastic surgeon Dr. Petrov transforms the face of dictator Joseph Stalin to make him unrecognizable.
-After announcing publicly that Stalin has died, his handlers secret him away to a hideout.
+After announcing publicly that Stalin has died, his handlers secrete him away to a hideout.
 Meanwhile, Lithuanian woman Lili Grisenko has been searching for her twin sister Greta ever since Russian troops invaded their home country and took Greta, against her will, to Moscow.
 To find Greta, Lili hires private investigator Steve Anderson, an American with anti-Communist sentiments living in Berlin.
 Steve discovers that Greta is working in Moscow.

 Steve takes Lili to the home of one-armed spy Mischa Rimilkin, who reveals that Greta has been working for Petrov.
 The men also mention Dasha, a prisoner Stalin tortured.
 Now confined to a mental hospital, Dasha claims that Stalin has been surgically altered and is living clandestinely with Greta as his nurse.

 The next day, Lili meets with Steve again and comes up with the idea to force Stalin into action by announcing over the radio that he is alive.
 Stalin hears the broadcast, which mentions Steve as the one who discovered the scheme.
 Furious, Stalin orders his henchman Igor Smetka to kill Steve.

 Mischa then brings Steve and Lili to Abensburg, West Germany, where Stalin's son Jacob has been living in secret since the Allies captured him during World War II.
 On the train, Steve and Mischa note the presence of a nun wearing combat boots.
 Once in Abensburg, Mischa follows the nun into a church.
 Meanwhile, Steve and Lili visit Jacob, who hates Stalin.

 That night, Steve and Lili kiss.
 From Lili's hotel room window, Steve spots the nun approaching, races downstairs and finds a knocked out Mischa.
 Steve subdues the nun.
 He also removes the nun's disguise, revealing his old cohort, Russian Tata Brun.
 In return for permission to see his exiled family, Tata has also been ordered to kill Steve.
 The two agree to part without violence.